sureshgadupu/PDFUtilities/README.md

 - **✂️ Split PDFs**: Extract specific pages or ranges into new files
 - **📝 Extract Text**: Pull text content from PDFs for easy reuse
 - **🖼️ Convert to Image**: Export PDF pages as images
+- **🔐 Password Manager**: Store frequently used PDF passwords with descriptive names
 - **⚡ Batch Processing**: Select and process multiple files at once
 - **🎨 Modern UI**: Beautiful, accessible interface with splash screen
 - **🚀 Fast Startup**: Optimized loading with background initialization